-We currently have limited sales or marketing capabilities and, if we are unable to enter into or maintain strategic alliances with marketing partners or to develop our own sales and marketing capabilities, we may not be successful in commercializing omecamtiv mecarbil or our other potential drugs.
+We currently are building sales and marketing capabilities but don't possess all of the people or capabilities at this time.
+If we are unable to enter into or maintain strategic alliances with marketing partners or to fully develop our own sales and marketing capabilities, we may not be successful in commercializing omecamtiv mecarbil or our other potential drugs.

-We currently have limited sales, marketing or distribution capabilities.
+We currently are building sales, marketing and distribution capabilities.
 We plan to commercialize drugs that can be effectively marketed and sold in concentrated markets that do not require a large sales force to be competitive.
-To achieve this goal, we will need to establish and/or expand our own specialized sales force and marketing organization with technical expertise and supporting distribution capabilities.
+To achieve this goal, we will need to fully develop our own capabilities inclusive of market access, sales force and marketing organization with technical expertise and supporting distribution capabilities.
 Developing such an organization is expensive and time-consuming and could delay a product launch.
 In addition, we may not be able to develop this capacity efficiently, cost-effectively or at all, which could make us unable to commercialize our drugs.
 If we determine not to market our drugs on our own, we will depend on strategic alliances with third parties which have established distribution systems and direct sales forces to commercialize them.
 If we are unable to enter into such arrangements on acceptable terms, we may not be able to successfully commercialize these drugs.
 To the extent that we are not successful in commercializing any drugs ourselves or through a strategic alliance, our product revenues and business will suffer and our stock price would decrease.

 In relation to omecamtiv mecarbil specifically, prior to Amgen's notification of its election to terminate the Amgen Agreement, we expected that, consistent with the terms of such agreement, Amgen would bear primary operational and financial responsibility for the sales, marketing, manufacturing and distribution activities related to the product launch and commercialization of omecamtiv mecarbil.
-As a result of the anticipated termination of the Amgen Agreement, we must now build and/or expand our capabilities without Amgen's operational or financial support, which will result in significantly higher costs to us than what we had expected prior to Amgen's notification of its election to terminate the Amgen Agreement, and we may never be able to successfully build and/or expand our commercialization capabilities to fully substitute the capabilities of Amgen of which we were reliant upon.
+As a result of the termination of the Amgen Agreement, we must now build and/or expand our capabilities without Amgen's operational or financial support, which will result in significantly higher costs to us than what we had expected prior to Amgen's notification of its election to terminate the Amgen Agreement, and we may never be able to successfully build and/or expand our commercialization capabilities to fully substitute the capabilities of Amgen of which we were reliant upon.
 Moreover, as a result of Servier's notification of its election to terminate the Servier Agreement, we will need to seek a replacement partner in Europe with the expertise and resources to successfully launch and commercialize omecamtiv mecarbil in Europe or to establish our own commercial capabilities in Europe at our own cost and effort.